Great Mell Fell

 Great Mell Fell (Bare hill, with the later additions of both "Fell" and "Great") is an isolated hill or fell in the English Lake District, north of Ullswater and adjacent to the Eastern Fells.
 It rises from a level plain to a height of 537 m.
-Its top is an excellent viewpoint for many of the surrounding higher fells.
+Its top is a viewpoint for many of the surrounding higher fells.
 The fell is now owned and managed by the National Trust and offers a place of quiet refuge.

 The fell was once well wooded, and retains a good covering of trees on the lower slopes, as well as scattered larches and pines higher up.
 Its rock is unusual for the Lake District, a reddish conglomerate of Devonian age, which has been eroded to form a rounded hill with smooth outlines and no rocky crags.

+Toponymy

+The name of the hill is first attested in 1279, as Melfel.
+The first known example of the name with the addition Great, distinguishing it from Little Mell Fell, is Great mele Fell from 1487; it is also found under the name Westermellfell in 1589, since it lies to the west of Little Mell Fell; likewise Greenwood's map of 1823 distinguishes them as West and East Mell Fell.
+The first element of the name derives from the Common Brittonic word found in modern Welsh as moel ("bare"), and this must once have constituted the whole name of the hill.
+As English became the dominant language of the area, the English word fell ("hill") was added.